People Need Our Insight On Their "Am I The Jerk?" Stories

 “NTJ.

 I find it VERY interesting that you’re middle class with a credit card and they are upper class without one.
+How do they buy things that they want or get?

 As I tell my own kid, the limit of what you can loan a friend is what you are comfortable with never getting back.

 For some friends, it’s no more than $20.
 I really don’t like the idea of you putting everything on YOUR card.
 If you are going to, you need to have a contract that states what everyone is responsible for.
 You need to have a date when all the money needs to be paid back.
 You need to have everyone give you some money upfront.
 If you’re renting the vacation house, you need to have a separate deposit for that.

-Since it’s your card if something in that place got damaged it’s on you to fit or be responsible for.
+I know this trip is important to you, and it seems your parents have given you the financial speech.
 But remember if you tank your credit score now it’s going to take you years to fix it.
 If you yourself wanted an apartment in college, you won’t be able to get one on your own.

-You won’t be able to get a car.
-Honey, no friends are worth it.
+If you decided you didn’t want to go because of this yeah they would probably be all upset.
 But I also think that they would still go, and somehow magically things would get paid WITHOUT your credit card.”
 Reading4Drama

 Another User Comments:

-“When I was 19, I got a credit card and used it to travel.
 Then I couldn’t pay it off and ended up settling the debt 6 years later for about triple what I originally owed because of interest.
 I strongly recommend you go easy with the credit card purchases and do NOT use it to pay for the whole trip unless they Venmo you the funds at the table before you pay for dinner.
+The disrespect they’ve shown so far doesn’t speak well of their overall intent.

 Costco has some great affordable group travel plans for 18-35-year-olds.
 Built-in travel companions at an affordable price.